-Google has welcomed 2015 with some remarkable updates.
-Google has now come up with an API that could be used for indexing the app content.
-The API called the Mobile App Indexing is a revolutionary development that manages to overcome the shortcomings that Google faced when using spiders for crawling the app content.
+Google had welcomed 2015 with some remarkable updates.
+Google had come up with an API that could be used for indexing the app content.
+The API called the Mobile App Indexing was a revolutionary development that managed to overcome the shortcomings that Google faced when using spiders for crawling the app content.

 How It Works

 In Google’s Mobile App Indexing API, the developers report Google about the content that is available in the app and the correlating URL on their website.
 It is then that the users are offered the option to view the content on a web page or within the app.

 – The course of action begins with the developers deep linking their app from the Developers Console.

 – Followed by this, they connect the app to their website.

 – Check if the app has been set up to work with Google Play services.